£1,500 loan

 How do I apply for a £1,500 loan?

-Start by comparing loans through Comparethemarket.
-We’ll find loans you’re likely to be eligible for.
-To be eligible for a loan, you’ll need to be a UK resident aged 18 or over.
+We can help you compare loans and find any you may be eligible for.
+You’ll need to be a UK resident aged 18 or over.

 Once you’ve found the right loan for you, you can start the application process by filling in an online application form.